5North/sopra-fs25-group-22-client/README.md

 ### Registration, Login & Home

-The first page displayed when visiting our deployed [Website] (https://sopra-fs25-group-22-client.vercel.app), allows to [register as a user] (https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/register/page.tsx), or [log in](https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/login/page.tsx) if an account was already created.
+The first page displayed when visiting our deployed [Website](https://sopra-fs25-group-22-client.vercel.app), allows to [register as a user](https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/register/page.tsx), or [log in](https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/login/page.tsx) if an account was already created.

 In the [homepage](https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/home/page.tsx), the users see their own statistics (wins, losses and ties), as well as the options to start a game, join an existing lobby, view the ranking over all registered users (Scoreboard) and the Rules.